Selling 3D Printed Items for Kids: CPSIA Basics, Small Parts Warnings, and Safer Choices

 Listing language that reduces disputes

-Use calm, clear language.
-Avoid absolutes like “indestructible,” “heat proof,” or “food safe” unless you truly can support them.
+Use calm, plain language and avoid absolutes like “indestructible,” “heat proof,” or “food safe” unless you can truly support them.

 A simple copy pattern that works well: